AHR2HL/PCAP/_sources/PCAPPowerTopics/powerTopics-PracticeAndMastery.rst

    :feedback_d: It's a stream, not an exception.

    What is ``sys.stderr``?

-.. mchoice:: pcap_vocab_strip
-   :answer_a: Removes characters from the middle
-   :answer_b: Removes characters from both ends
-   :answer_c: Removes all whitespace
-   :answer_d: Converts to lowercase
-   :correct: b
-   :feedback_a: strip() only works on the ends, not the middle.
-   :feedback_b: Correct! strip() removes specified characters from the beginning and end.
-   :feedback_c: It removes from the ends only, not the entire string.
-   :feedback_d: strip() doesn't change case.

-   What does the ``strip()`` method do?

-.. mchoice:: pcap_vocab_partition
-   :answer_a: Splits string into list of parts
-   :answer_b: Splits string at first occurrence into 3-tuple
-   :answer_c: Divides string in half
-   :answer_d: Removes a separator
-   :correct: b
-   :feedback_a: That's split(), not partition().
-   :feedback_b: Correct! partition() returns (before, separator, after) as a 3-tuple.
-   :feedback_c: It splits at the separator, not necessarily in half.
-   :feedback_d: It splits at the separator, doesn't remove it.

-   What does the ``partition()`` method return?

 .. mchoice:: pcap_vocab_finally
    :answer_a: Runs only if an exception occurs